Siemens names new CFO, makes more board changes

 Kaeser and his new CFO now face the challenge of whipping into shape the lumbering German engineering conglomerate with 78 billion euros ($104 billion) of annual sales and products ranging from gas turbines to high-speed trains and ultrasound machines.

-Siemens shares were up nearly 1 percent at 89.42 euros by 1226 GMT, putting them among the top gainers on Germany's DAX index .GDAXI, which was up 0.4 percent.
+Siemens shares were up nearly 1 percent at 89.42 euros by 1226 GMT, putting them among the top gainers on Germany's DAX index, which was up 0.4 percent.

 "With Ralf Thomas, we are gaining an experienced CFO who is very familiar with the circumstances at Siemens through his many years of working at the company," Chairman Gerhard Cromme said in a statement.